 Professor Stephen Evans from the University of Leeds says:

 “The potential that microbubbles technology presents is huge.
 In the future we’ll look back and wonder why it took us so long to combine drug delivery with physical mechanisms to enhance their uptake.
 We need people to test drugs and to speed up the translation process, which allows us to say this is an efficient methodology for the treatment of diseases.
 This collaboration will take existing research to the next stage and aims to validate the technology on a range of drug molecules, developing it to a stage suitable for future consideration in humans.”

-The three-year research collaboration is the first project to be delivered from the Medicines Discovery Catapult’s new laboratories at Alderley Park, the flagship bio and life sciences campus in Cheshire.
-The Engineering and Physical Sciences Research Council is funding the University of Leeds research, with Medicines Discovery Catapult matching this by providing a range of expertise and resources in drug discovery and the laboratory facilities where the research takes place.
+The three-year research collaboration is the first project to be delivered from MDC’s new laboratories at Alderley Park, the flagship bio and life sciences campus in Cheshire.
+The Engineering and Physical Sciences Research Council is funding the University of Leeds research, with MDC matching this by providing a range of expertise and resources in drug discovery and the laboratory facilities where the research takes place.